TreezCode/Article-Scraper/README.md

     $("a.leafly-article").each((i, el) => {
 ```

-The data is saved as a "result" object, which is then used to create a *Collection* in Mongo DB using *Mongoose*:
+The data is saved as a "result" object, which is then used to create a *Collection* in MongoDB using *Mongoose*:

 ```
 // Save empty result object